SuzuSuzu-HaruHaru/league-standings/README.md

 ## Introduction

 The main purpose of this package is to accept a list of matches for a given set of teams and compute their standings based on the number of *points* they have earned.
 While it was heavily inspired by football (soccer), it can be applied to any sport—real or fictional.
-Due to this versatility, I will use a few naming conventions: I will refer to any competing party as a **team**, any encounter between two teams as a **match**, any act of scoring during a match as a **goal**, and the primary variable used to sort teams in the standings as **points**.
+Due to this versatility, I will use a few naming conventions: I will refer to any competing party as a **team**, any encounter between two teams as a **match**, any act of scoring during a match as a **goal**, and any primary variable used to sort teams in the standings as **points**.

 Although these terms are borrowed from soccer for simplicity, the underlying principles apply to other sports as well, with only minor changes to the terminology (e.g., a team may consist of just one person in single-player sports).

 Standings are easy to compute when all teams have earned a different number of points, as these are by definition the primary criterion for determining the final position in the table.
-Tiebreakers, however, come into play when teams finish with an equal number of points.
-These tiebreakers add flexibility and complexity to the package, so feel free to check the [Sorting options](#sorting-options) section below to explore the customization options available for selecting tiebreakers, determining their application order, and handling other nuances associated with them.
+Tiebreakers, however, come into play when teams finish with an equal number of points: these are what truly gives life to the package, so feel free to check the [Sorting options](#sorting-options) section below to explore the customization options available for selecting tiebreakers, determining their application order, and handling other nuances associated with them.

 ## Installation